sivujetti/plugins/JetForms/README.md

 }
 ```

-## How to register custom script to handle submits
+## How to register custom script to handle submissions

 ```
 const form = env.window.JetForms[0];